adknudson/thesis/100-conclusion.Rmd

 # Conclusion

-- Rehash of results
-- Point out my direct contributions
+- clearly state contributions
-- Future work
+- Future directions
+  - causation
+  - model averaging
+  - high dimensional models
 - Final word
+  - one to three sentences of reflection

 <!--
 The real story of developing this psychometric model (the one here and not in the workflow section) is more revealing of the real struggles of performing data analysis than the principled workflow would let on.
 Often I found myself putting in vast amounts of unnecessary work - but necessary for me to do in order to realize that it is unnecessary - just because I hadn't yet learned what the likely paths to take were.
 On a more personal level, my struggles were not ever really in developing a model or coding it up - in fact I could tinker with a program for hours, improving it in this way or that.
 For me, programming was a puzzle and an art, and I internalized the idea that I could figure out any numerical task given enough time and focus.
 To the contrary, I believed that writing was a chore, that writing this thesis would be like trying to dam up all the deltas in an attempt to keep the main river on course.